world1100/FULL-Facial-Recognition-System/README.md

 ## WARNING

-### The Creator of this project is Kasra Moradi, If you are a content creator or if you wanna share this project with someone, please put the credits
+### The Creator of this project is Kasra Moradi, If you are a content creator or if you want to share this project with someone, please put the credits

 ### How to install: